 3355.
 Media Ethics (3).
 An exploration of the ethical principles and issues facing news media practitioners, philosophical and professional standards of reporting and editing for newspapers, broadcast, and online journalism.

 3380.
 Editing (3).
-Prerequisites: JOUR 3310 and 3312 with a grade of C or higher.
+Prerequisites: C or higher in JOUR 3310 and 3312.
 Advanced study of purposes and methods of preparing copy for media presentation, including headline writing and editing.
 Study and practice in print and online publishing.

 3390.
 Internship in Journalism (3).
-Prerequisites: Junior or senior standing, JOUR 3310 and 3312 with a grade of C or higher, and recommendation of faculty member and internship coordinator.
+Prerequisites: Junior or senior standing, C or higher in JOUR 3310 and 3312, and recommendation of faculty member and internship coordinator.
 Minimum of 160 hours supervised employment in media or communications organization.
 Weekly reports, interviews, and term paper required.
 Must be taken pass-fail.Back to Top

 4300.
 Individual Study in Journalism (3).
-Prerequisites: 9 hours of journalism courses with a grade of C or higher and consent of instructor.
+Prerequisites: C or higher in 9 hours of journalism courses, and consent of instructor.

 4301.
 Special Topics in Journalism (3).
 A rotating topics course examining unique relationships among news media organizations, employees, and the publics they serve.
 May be repeated twice.